Skip to content

 WHAT IS A DUTY REPRESENTATIVE?

 A duty representative is someone authorised by HMRC to act as an agent for non-UK businesses involved in the buying, selling and storage of duty suspended goods in UK excise warehouses.
 Duty representatives and what they can do are described in Statutory Notice 1999 No. 1278: The Warehousekeepers and Owners of Warehoused Goods Regulations 1999.
+Please note that both this notice and WOWGR will be updated in March 2025 and the need for a duty representative is expected to be removed.

 If you are a private individual in the UK then you are not classed as a revenue trader and therefore you do not need a duty representative.
 Furthermore Statutory Notice No.1278 states that a duty representative cannot represent you as an agent.